FrankJaco/homeassistant-wwino-addon/docs/index.md

 4. Badge with the total of “Unique Wines” on hand.
 5. One click access to the full Wonderful Wino GUI

-**Create an empty Subview Dashboard called "Vino":**
+**Create an empty Subview Dashboard called "Vino" on your favorite dashboard:** (I personally have it on the dash I use for my phone)

 ![Subview](https://raw.githubusercontent.com/FrankJaco/homeassistant-wwino-addon/main/resources/subview.png)

-**Paste the dashboard yaml in the code box below into the yaml window of the Vino subview you just created.**
+**Paste the dashboard yaml from the code box below into the yaml window of the Vino subview that you just created.**

-Take particular note of the  **INGRESS**  lines in the yaml as you will need to edit them if you want to use the function.
-It permits direct access to the main Wonderful Wino GUI by tapping the Header of the ToDo list.
-Info on how to find your  **INGRESS SLUG**  is below the Dashboard yaml.
-You will need to replace the 8 X’s with your specific 8 characters to make the “navigate to GUI” feature work.
+Take particular note of the  **INGRESS**  lines.
+You will need to edit them with your **INGRESS SLUG**.
+It is what provides one-click access to the main Wonderful Wino GUI by tapping the "My Wine" Header of the ToDo list.
+Info on how to find your unique  **INGRESS SLUG**  is below the Dashboard yaml.
+You will need to replace the 8 X’s in the Ingress lines (in 3 places)  with your specific 8 characters to make the “navigate to GUI” feature work.

 ```
 type: sections